HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: userid
    - Type: int
+   - Description: ID of the user.
+Stored as int(10) in the database

+- Parameter: cid
+   - Type: int
+   - Description: Stored as int(10) in the database

+- Parameter: versid
+   - Type: String
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Stored as varchar(8) in the database

 ## Calling Methods
 - POST